Introduction to Analyzing Digital and Analog Transponders

 Computing accesses for the analog transponder

-To compute access, you will create a chain object and then generate a bent pipe report.
+To compute access, create a chain object and then generate a Bent Pipe Comm Link report.

 Inserting a Chain object

-You will insert a Chain object.
-You will assign objects to the chain and define the order in which the objects are accessed.
+Insert a Chain object.
+You must assign objects to the chain and define the order in which the objects are accessed.

 1. Insert a Chain () object using the Insert Default () method.